-Not until recently did I realize that everyone has a strong preference on their video chat platform.
+Not until recently did I realize that everyone has a strong preference for their video chat platform.
 Anyone else noticing this phenomenon?
 Here are some ideas if you are new to this — Zoom, FaceTime, Google Hangouts/Meet, Facebook Messenger, Houseparty, Skype, Whats App.
 Choose whatever is easiest for your group.

 Pick a platform.
 Pick a time.
 Send the invite

-The joy of a virtual game night is that everyone can jump on and off the call as needed.
+The joy of virtual game night is that everyone can jump on and off the call as needed.
 Encourage people to show up for however long they can — even if it just to say Hi.

 Starting the Hangout

-The more often you do this, the easier it will be for everyone, but those first few times you are on a group video chat it is pretty normal to be uncertain about how to maximize the situation (and whether or not to talk).
+The more often you do this, the easier it will be for everyone, but those first few times you are on a group video chat, it is pretty normal to be uncertain about how to maximize the situation (and whether or not to talk).

-If you have a large group on the call [8+ people] I’d suggest taking the lead and setting some guidelines.
+If you have a large group on the call [8+ people], I’d suggest taking the lead and setting some guidelines.
 Here are some pretty common ones.